Ai-Ai delas Alas

-Martina Eileen Hernandez delas Alas-Sibayan (born November 11, 1964), known professionally as Ai-Ai delas Alas, is a Filipino actress and comedian.
+Martina Eileen "Ai-Ai" Hernandez delas Alas (born November 11, 1964) is a Filipino actress and comedian.
 Referred to as the "Queen of Comedy" for her comedic talent, she is best known for her role as Ina Montecillo in the film series Ang Tanging Ina.
 Her accolades include two Star Awards for Movies, a FAMAS Award, a Metro Manila Film Festival Award, an ASEAN International Film Festival and Awards, and a Cinemalaya Independent Film Festival, including nominations for three Gawad Urian and three Luna Awards.
 Her films have collectively earned ₱2.41 billion, making her the highest grossing Filipino comedy actress of all time.

 Early and personal life

 Martina Eileen Hernandez Delas Alas is the daughter of Rosendo delas Alas (1920–2008) and Gregoria delas Alas née Hernández (died December 30, 2013) from Brgy.
 Taliba, San Luis, Batangas, and was later adopted by her aunt along with her brother Allen Tabada, Justa delas Alas.
 She earned a mass communication degree from Far Eastern University in 1985.

 She was married to actor Miguel Vera, with whom she had two children; she also has a son from a previous relationship with Hernan Jeng Jeng Viola, a guitarist.
 Before acting, she worked as a sales assistant in a department store, and also performed as a stand-up comic in comedy bars around Metro Manila.
 On April 3, 2013, she married Jed Salang who was 20 years her junior.
 The marriage ended after a month, with delas Alas confirming their separation on May 19, 2013.
 Delas Alas confirmed through Instagram her engagement to Gerald Sibayan in April 2017; the two married in November 2017 at Christ the King Parish Church in Quezon City.
 In November 2024, the couple officially confirmed their separation.

 She is also cousins with Ogie Alcasid.